 Do you love waterfalls?
 We do!
 Both Jessica and I enjoy getting out of the campground and stretching our legs and ambling about the great outdoors for the simple joy of being out in nature and finding waterfalls.
 We’re not the best at packing for spontaneous trips so we were thrilled when we discovered nearby Fall Branch Falls south of Blue Ridge, Georgia, a rewarding short hike that Nadia, and even Daniel(!) loved.

-While we were only here for about an hour (we came late in the day, and have kids), there is more to explore on the Benton MacKaye Trail and surrounding trails.
-When you are done with your trekking, the mountain towns of Blue Ridge, Cherry Log, and Ellijay are a short drive away offering a lot of local color and food options.
+When you are done with your trekking, the mountain towns of Blue Ridge, Cherry Log, and Ellijay offer a lot of local color and food options.

 What to Bring:

-- Dress for the time of year.
+Proper attire.
+Dress for the time of year.
 Lightly in the summer, warmly in winter, light jacket in spring and late fall.
+Make sure the attire is comfortable and properly fitting.

 What to do: